 The Alaskan Malamute is a large, powerful dog that is strong-willed, independent, obedient, and loving towards its owners.
 They are a family-oriented dog breed that is friendly towards people but can be overly aggressive towards other animals, especially dogs.
 These dogs love running and pulling a sled.

 History Of The Alaskan Malamute

 Like other members of the Spitz family, the Alaskan Malamute started in the Arctic region and is home to a cold climate.
 These dogs lived with people known as the Mahlemuts, who lived on Alaska’s northwest coast near the Norton Sound.
 “Mahlemut” comes from Mahle, a tribal name, and “mutt” means village.

 The breed was used for hunting big game, specifically seals and polar bears.
 The dog’s talent lay in their strength and size rather than speed, so the Malamute would often hunt with several smaller, faster dogs to find the prey.
 They would then use their great size and strength to drag the carcasses back to their masters’ villages.

 The breed likes to be one of the family.
 They were essential to the survival of the Arctic people.
 However, the Alaskan Malamute was not pampered like today’s house dog.
-The Arctic weather can be very unforgiving; if dogs are not helpful for hunting, they are often killed.
+The Arctic weather can be very unforgiving; dogs are often killed if they are not helpful for hunting.